 Quality public services are a marker of a decent society.
 Without them neither individuals nor society as a whole can achieve their full potential.
 But public services in turn have to have certain characteristics in order to deliver effectively.

-Services must be democratic - designed and delivered with the meaningful involvement of users and staff.
-This ethos rather than the narrow commercial concerns of the market will provide the services the public need.
+Services must be democratic; designed and delivered with the meaningful involvement of users and staff.
+This ethos rather than the narrow commercial concerns of the market - will provide the services the public need.
 We believe that the private profit motive has no place in running public services.
 The Scottish public service ethos has a proud history, is valued by the general public and should be maintained and strengthened.

-Public services are an important driver of a fairer society both through service delivery but also as a model employer.
-Staff delivering services should be directly employed.
+Public Services are an important driver of a fairer society both through service delivery but also as a model employer.

 Public service organisations should work in partnership with each other to create the joined up working necessary to address the complex problems facing Scottish society.

-We also need to address the fragmentation of services, disrupted by privatisation as well as growth of unelected public bodies.
+However we also need to address the fragmentation of services, disrupted by privatisation as well as the growth of un-elected public bodies.
 Democratic accountability must be among the criteria used when considering any reorganisation of services.

 Money spent on services is not a cost, but an investment in a better society, now and in the future.
 A workforce that cares, cures and educates is not a drain on Scottish society - it is an achievement of Scottish society.